cookiengineer/totp-extractor/README.md

 # QRCode Extractor

+## The Problem

+One day, your smartphone is going to be remotely wiped all of a sudden.
+You are losing Apps by the second, you panic, and you get another Smartphone to take a quick camera photo of the Export Dialog of the Google Authenticator App to save your 2FA keys and tokens; because without them, you can access nothing.

+Then you realize that the Google Authenticator's Migration format, the `otp-migration://offline...` URL encoded inside the QR Code is actually incompatible with any other 2FA App.

+What do you do?
+You use this QR Code Extractor!

+## Features

+- Splits up Camera Photos of Google Authenticator 2FA Export QR Codes
+- Generates single QR Codes for (re-)import into another 2FA App
+- Decodes the Protobuf encoded parameters into a nice JSON, in case you 2FA App is as shitty as Microsoft Authenticator.

+## Libraries

-This is a DIY tool to deal with camera photos of exported accounts from Google Authenticator.
+- This tool uses [goxzing](https://github.com/makiuchi-d/gozxing) to read and decode camera photos of QR code images.

-Google Authenticator uses a proprietary protobuf based export that is encoded inside the QRCode image, and there was no good tool or library that could read the actual data in the format that you can reuse it to import it into another 2FA authenticator app.

-The general issue is that you need to take a photo with a camera, and the mobile apps usually don't allow to export the QRCode as a real image file, which means you are left with a crappy QRCode that no normal tool (outside the xzing world) can read.

 ## Usage

+This tool generates both a QR Code PNG image and a JSON file for reimport to `/tmp`.
-This tool extracts a collection of `otp-migration://offline` encoded QRCodes into separate QRCode images and JSON files.
-You can either use the QRCode with a tool like KeePassXC, or you can inspect the JSON file, so that you can type in manually the base32 encoded `secret` and 2FA details such as the algorithm, type, digits, current period etc).
+You can either use the QR code images (containing an `otpauth://<type>/<seed>?parameters...` URL) to scan them in with another 2FA App.
+Alternatively you can take a look at the JSON to manually type in the `base32` encoded secret; and to change the parameters like algorithm, type, digits or the current period, correctly.

 ```bash
 go run main.go ./path/to/camera-photo-of-migration-qrcode.jpg;